Opportunities to Develop Leadership Skills

 Student Communications Team

-The Student Parliament is split into four departments each made up of five students.
-Each department has their key areas of focus:
+The Student Parliament is split into four departments, each made up of five students as well as a lead teacher.

 Our Student Parliament have been meeting with their SLT links this week to discuss their manifestos for the year.
 Exciting plans are in the making which will engage and inspire the LEA community #SoaringToSuccess #WeMakeADifference pic.twitter.com/qqLsMMH8Fn— Leeds East Academy (@LeedsEastWay) November 26, 2020